parthenon-hpc-lab/parthenon/docs/building.md

 ```bash
 $ cmake -S. -Bbuild
 ```
+By default cmake will build parthenon with cuda and mpi support.
+Other machine variants exist and can be specified by using the `MACHINE_VARIANT` flag.
+The supported machine variants include:

+* cuda+mpi
+* mpi
+* cuda

 If you didn't follow the "Set-Up Environment" section, you need to specify the `MACHINE_CFG` file, as well.